kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 .. container:: dothis

     **4.d** Associate the import source with the component using the setImportSource function.
-    Note that this step also makes the import source available to other items through the :code:`Model::importSource(index)` function.
+    Note that this step also makes the import source available to other items through the :code:`importSource(index)` function on the model.
-    This way the same model file can be used as a source for more than one item.
+    This way the same imported model file can be used as a source for more than one item.

 Note that we are deliberately not importing the parameters component in the GateModel.cellml file, since we will be setting our own values of its variables.

 .. container:: dothis

     **4.e** Validate the model and confirm that there are no issues.

 .. container:: toggle